23 Years Ago: David Lee Murphy’s ‘Dust on the Bottle’ Hits No. 1

 "I called Tony Brown, who was producing my record, and I told him, 'Man, I just wrote this new song!'"
 Murphy continues.
 "We had all the songs picked out already for the album.
 He told me to bring it in and play it for him that day.
 When he heard the song, he said, 'Man, we’ve got to cut this.'
 So we cut it, and what’s on the record is the first take of the song.
 A lot of the vocals on it were the first time I sang it.
 It was really a special song, and it still is to this day."

 "Dust on the Bottle" was Murphy's fourth single from Out With a Bang.
-The song stayed at the top of the charts for two weeks and remains Murphy's most-successful single to date; it is available for download on iTunes.
+The song stayed at the top of the charts for two weeks and remains one of Murphy's most-successful singles to date, along with his 2018 collaboration with Kenny Chesney, "Everything's Gonna Be Alright;" it is available for download on iTunes.